Intern426/twitter/README.md

 Initially, when you loaded the app, the empty table view would still display a bunch of lines while waiting for the asynchronous call to finish.
 Understanding why this occurred wasn't clear until I grasped what the asynchronous call was doing and I had to Google search to find a way to get the Table View to hide the lines (i.e. match it's parent View instead while it waited)

+Sometimes, AutoLayout didn't want to cooperate and the constraints wouldn't register other nearby views - thus they ended up binding to the end of the view instead of the neighboring object.
+When this happened, it was useful to just start over or even enlarge the views so that their scope was wider.

 ## Credits